unpacked-dev/public_docs/snippets/abap/transportviarfc.md

 # Transport RFC
 is a tool for exporting and importing transports from one system to another by sending the cofiles via RFC.
+Just add the EXPORT function module to the system which has the transports in and add the IMPORT function module to the system which the transport should be going.
+Also make sure the function modules has enabled RFC and your system has the RFC path defined in SM59.

 `EXPORT`
 ```abap